Learning and Development

 3. You'll need to put together a plan for implementing performance coaching across your organization.

-What is performance coaching? (the science and methodology)
+What is performance coaching?

 Performance coaching is the process of helping individuals or groups identify their strengths and areas for improvement to achieve their goals.
-It follows a four-step process: assessment, goal setting, action planning, and implementation:
+It follows a four-step process: assessment, goal setting, action planning, and implementation.

 This process is followed in everything from improving athletic performance to improving work performance.

-There are many different approaches to performance coaching, but the core is always the same: help people achieve their goals by providing them with the tools and knowledge they need
+There are many different approaches to performance coaching, but the core is always the same: help people achieve their goals by providing them with the tools and knowledge they need.

 Let’s look at the other employee coaching principles.

-Some models include:
+Some other popular models include:

 • Peer coaching model